nsc-norway/suprDUPr/README.md

 duplicates.
-It uses the `suprDUPr.read_id` program and a C++ program `filterfq` to perform the duplicate removal. `filter.sh` itself is mainly a wrapper program, which uses a named pipe to apply the same "read-ID" filtering to both data files in case of paired-end data.
+It uses the `suprDUPr.read_id` program and a C++ program `filterfq` to perform the duplicate removal. `filter.sh` itself is mainly a wrapper program, which uses a named pipe to apply the same "read-ID" filtering to both data files in case of paired-end data. `filterfq` is under development, and may fail to compile.
+Therefore it is excluded from the default compilation when running `make`.

 Example: